dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/03-hello-loops/README.md

 lcd.println("Hello World");
 ```

 You could compile and upload the program just like this, but you'll see that that the text and box are just flickering, not really blinking.
 What we need is a way to delay the transition between the two states.
 Thankfully, because you're using Arduino IDE, you have access to a few very useful functions.
 One of those is `delay()` which simply forces your program to wait for a set number of milliseconds before running again.
 Let's set our delay to 250 milliseconds so our screen will change state every quarter second.
-Put one `delay()` before `fillScreen()` and one delay after.
+Put one `delay()` before `fillScreen()` and one delay after, but before our `fillRect()`, `setCursor()`, and `println()`.

 ```c++
 delay(250);